MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-windows-10.md

 ## Windows 10 as a client
 Configuration Manager attempts to provide support as a client for each new Windows 10 release as soon as possible after it becomes available.
 Because the products have separate development and release schedules, the support that Configuration Manager provides depends on when each becomes available.

 For example, a Configuration Manager version will drop from the matrix after [support for that version](/sccm/core/servers/manage/current-branch-versions-supported) ends.
 Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 will drop from the matrix when they are removed from support.
-See [Deprecated operating systems](/sccm/core/plan-design/changes/removed-and-deprecated-features#deprecated-operating-systems) for more information.
+See [Deprecated client operating systems](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-client#deprecated-client-operating-systems) for more information.

 -   The following information supplements [Supported operating systems for clients and devices](/sccm/core/plan-design/configs/supported-operating-systems-for-clients-and-devices).
 -   If you use the Long-Term Servicing Branch of Configuration Manager, see [Supported Configurations for the Long-Term Servicing Branch](/sccm/core/understand/supported-configurations-for-ltsb).